-Let’s move on.
-With some simple steps, a hacker can easily extract user passwords from the memory dump files, system hibernation files and virtual machine files .vmem (virtual machine page files and their snapshots).
+It is also possible to extract user passwords from memory dump files, system hibernation files (hiberfil.sys), and. vmem of virtual machine files (virtual machine paging files and their snapshots).

-To do it, you need the Debugging Tool for Windows (WinDbg) package, mimikatz itself and a utility to convert .vmem into a memory dump file (in Hyper-V, it can be vm2dmp.exe or MoonSols Windows Memory toolkit for VMWare vmem-files).
+To do it, you need the Debugging Tool for Windows (WinDbg), mimikatz itself and a tool to convert .vmem into a memory dump file (in Hyper-V, it can be vm2dmp.exe or MoonSols Windows Memory toolkit for VMWare vmem-files).

-For example, to convert a vmem page file of a VMWare virtual machine into a dump, run this command:
+For example, to convert a vmem page file of a VMWare virtual machine into a dump, use this command:

 bin2dmp.exe "wsrv2008r2-1.vmem" vmware.dmp

-Import the dump into WinDbg (File -> Open Crash Dump), load the mimikatz library under the name mimilib.dll (choose the version according to the bitness of the system):
+Import the dump into WinDbg (File -> Open Crash Dump), load the mimikatz library mimilib.dll:

 Find lsass.exe process in the dump: